gynaa78/Brexit-Data_Analytics_Final_Project/README.md

 ABOUT THIS PROJECT:

 A referendum was held on the 23 June 2016 to decide whether the United Kingdom should remain a member of the European Union or leave.
-This project looks into Brexit to analyse findings  using EXCEL, Tableau, PowerBI, & MySQL to draw meaningful conclusions from related databases as appended.
+This project looks into Brexit to analyse findings  using EXCEL, Tableau, PowerBI, MySQL, & Python (Pandas & Seaborn) to draw meaningful conclusions from related databases as appended.

 BELOW ARE EXCERPTS FROM THE CONTENTS OF THIS REPOSITORY (For a better read and view of the tables attached, click on Raw).